 As with the border wall, Democratic-leaning independents are more likely to view increased tariffs negatively (75% say they will be bad for the U.S.) than Republican-leaning independents are to see them positively (66% say they will be good).
 On taxes, two-thirds of GOP leaners approve of the tax law, while an identical share of Democratic leaners disapproves.

 Government Size and Business Regulation

 Overall, independents are divided in preferences about the size of government and views about government regulation of business.

-Republican-leaning independents mostly prefer a smaller government providing fewer services with 78% favor smaller government, compared with just 17% who support bigger government with more services.
+Republican-leaning independents mostly prefer a smaller government providing fewer services with 78% favor smaller government, compared with just 17% who support a bigger government with more services.

 The views of GOP leaners are nearly identical to the opinions of those who affiliate with the GOP (74% prefer smaller government).
-Like Democrats, most Democratic-leaning independents favor bigger government.
+Like Democrats, most Democratic-leaning independents favor a bigger government.